-This easy pot roast with potatoes and vegetables is quick to assemble and then oven baked or made in the slow cooker with beef, carrots, potatoes, parsnips, and red wine sauce.
-Our best and most comforting Sunday supper.
+This easy pot roast with potatoes and vegetables is quick to assemble and then made in the slow cooker or crock pot or simply slid into the oven.
+A simple classic with beef, carrots, potatoes, and red wine.
+Perhaps our best—and most comforting—Sunday supper.

 Easy Pot Roast, Potatoes and Vegetables